 The book starts with a backdrop setting named Emperox’s Road.
 I liked that touch; it makes the scenario pop out.
 You get about two paragraphs on the setting, but it’s just enough to set the mood and get the creative juices flowing.

-The meat of the book is the scenario itself that follows the instant adventure format very closely.
-You get two-page spread for the introduction, two-page spread with the map, and a two-page spread with additional details and monster stats.
+The meat of the book is the scenario itself that follows the Instant Adventure format very closely.
+You get a two-page spread for the introduction, a two-page spread with the map, and a two-page spread with additional details and monster stats.

-Chris recognizes the grittiness and reserves a few paragraphs to write about consent in gaming and how to make this scenario less (or more) dark.
-Great touch, even before the MCG’s Consent in Gaming free PDF.
+Chris recognises the grittiness and reserves a few paragraphs to write about consent in gaming and how to make this scenario less (or more) dark.
+A great touch, especially for being included before MCG’s Consent in Gaming free PDF.

-Art in the book is very nice, especially the illustration for the main two-page spread.
-Drawing has both side and over the top views, and each location has a succinct description.
+The art in the book is very nice, especially the illustration for the main two-page spread.
+The map has both to the side and over the top views, and each location has a succinct description.

 Here come the nitpicks!
 These are all minor and can be fixed with a couple of editing passes.
 It is also fair to note that Chris updates and improves his PDFs over time.